Disaster Response Coordinators

-We are living in a time when it seems there is one disaster after the next – flooding, wildfires, global warming, a pandemic and so much more.
-That is why Bishop Elaine JW Stanovsky has made disaster response and preparedness – caring for our earth and communities – a missional priority of the Greater Northwest Episcopal Area.
+We live in a time when it seems there is one disaster after the next – flooding, wildfires, global warming, a pandemic, and so much more.
+That is why disaster response and preparedness – caring for our earth and communities – is a missional priority of the Greater Northwest Episcopal Area.

 We hope you and your local church will bookmark this page as a valuable resource for preparing for and responding to disasters.

 One church can make a huge impact on the community.
 In times of strife, a church can become a community center, a warming shelter, church members can use prayer chains to connect with congregants who may be stranded, etc. This UMCOR-developed training empowers local churches to be leaders in preparing their congregants, preparing the church and serving their surrounding community.